scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Alternative Hop Field MAC Algorithms {#mac-requirements}

 For alternative algorithms, the following requirements MUST all be met:

-- The Hop Field MAC field is computed as a function of the secret forwarding key, the `Acc`, `Timestamp` fields of the Info Field and the `ExpTime`, `ConsIngress` and `ConsEgress` fields of the Hop Field.
-  Function is used in the mathematical sense, that is, for any values of these inputs there is exactly one result.
+- The Hop Field MAC field is computed as a function of the secret forwarding key, the `Acc` and `Timestamp` fields of the Info Field, and the `ExpTime`, `ConsIngress` and `ConsEgress` fields of the Hop Field.
+Function is used in the mathematical sense that for for any values of these inputs there is exactly one result.
 - The algorithm returns an unforgable 48-bit value.
 Unforgable specifically means "existentially unforgable under a chosen message attack" ({{CRYPTOBOOK}}).
 Informally, this means an attacker without access to the secret key has no computationally efficient means to create a valid MAC for some attacker chosen input values, even if it has access to an "oracle" providing a valid MAC for any other input values.
-- The truncation of the result value to the first 2 bytes / 16 bits of the result value:
+- The truncation of the result value to the first 16 bits of the result value:
     - is not degenerate, i.e. any small change in any input value SHOULD have an "avalanche effect" on these bits, and
     - is roughly uniformly distributed when considering all possible input values.

-  This additional requirment is naturally satisfied for MAC algorithms based on typical block ciphers or hash algorithms.
+ This additional requirement is naturally satisfied for MAC algorithms based on typical block ciphers or hash algorithms.
 It ensures that the MAC chaining via the `Acc` field is not degenerate.

-### Peering Links {#peerlink}
+### Peering Link MAC Computation {#peerlink}

-The above described computation of a Hop Field MAC does not apply to a peering Hop Field, i.e., to a Hop Field that allows transiting from a child interface/link to a peering interface/link.
+The Hop Field MAC computation described in {{#def-mac}} does not apply to a peering Hop Field, i.e. to a Hop Field that allows transiting from a child interface/link to a peering interface/link.

 The reason for this is that the MACs of the Hop Fields "after" the peering Hop Field (in beaconing direction) are not chained to the MAC of the peering Hop Field, but to the MAC of the main Hop Field in the corresponding AS entry.
-To make this work, the MAC of the peering Hop Field is also chained to the MAC of the main Hop Field - this allows to validate the chained MAC for both the peering Hop Field and the following Hop Fields, by using the same `Acc` field value.
+To make this work, the MAC of the peering Hop Field is also chained to the MAC of the main Hop Field - this allows for the validation of the chained MAC for both the peering Hop Field and the following Hop Fields by using the same `Acc` field value.

-This results in the following definition for the calculation of the MAC for a peering Hop Field.

-The Control Plane Internet-Draft defines a peering Hop Field as follows:
+The peering Hop Field is defined as follows:

 Hop Field<sup>Peer</sup><sub>i</sub> = (ExpTime<sup>Peer</sup><sub>i</sub>, ConsIngress<sup>Peer</sup><sub>i</sub>, ConsEgress<sup>Peer</sup><sub>i</sub>, MAC<sup>Peer</sup><sub>i</sub>)

+See {{I-D.scion-cp}} for more information.

-This definition, the general definition of a Hop Field MAC and the explanation above leads to the following definition of the MAC for a peering Hop Field<sup>Peer</sup><sub>i</sub>:
+This results in the calculation of the MAC for the peering Hop Field<sup>Peer</sup><sub>i</sub> as follows:

 MAC<sup>Peer</sup><sub>i</sub> = <br> Ck<sup>Peer</sup><sub>i</sub> (`SegID` XOR MAC<sub>0</sub> \[:2] ...
 XOR MAC<sub>i</sub> \[:2], Timestamp, ExpTime<sup>Peer</sup><sub>i</sub>, ConsIngress<sup>Peer</sup><sub>i</sub>, ConsEgress<sup>Peer</sup><sub>i</sub>)

 **Note:** The XOR-sum of the MACs in the formula of the peering Hop Field **also includes** the MAC of the main Hop Field (whereas for the calculation of the MAC for the main Hop Field itself only the XOR-sum of the *previous* MACs is used).

-**Note:** The Control-Plane Internet-Draft is available here: {{I-D.scion-cp}}.

 ## Path Initialization and Packet Processing {#packet-verif}

-As is described in [](#header), the path header of the data-plane packets only contains a sequence of Info Fields and Hop Fields without any additional data from the corresponding PCBs.
-Also, the SCION path does not contain any AS numbers (except for the source and destination ASes), and there is no field explicitly defining the type of each segment (up, core, or down).
-This chapter describes the required steps for the source endpoint and each SCION router to ensure that a data packet only traverses authorized segments.
-The chapter first specifies the initialization of a path at the source endpoint, followed by the steps that the SCION routers needs to perform when a data-plane packet traverses an AS on its way to the destination.
+As described in [](#header), the path header of the data plane packets only contains a sequence of Info Fields and Hop Fields without any additional data from the corresponding PCBs.
+The SCION path also does not contain any AS numbers - except for the source and destination ASes - and there is no field explicitly defining the type of each segment (up, core, or down).

 ### Initialization at Source Endpoint

-The source endpoint needs to initialize a path correctly for the SCION routers to be able to verify the Hop Fields in the data plane.
-To this end, the source endpoint MUST perform the following steps:
+The source endpoint MUST perform the following steps to correctly initialize a path:

 1. Combine the preferred end-to-end path from the path segments obtained during path lookup.
 2. Extract the Info Fields and Hop Fields from the different path segments that together build the end-to-end path to the destination endpoint.
-Then insert the relevant information from the path segments' info and Hop Fields into the corresponding `InfoFields` and `Hopfields`, respectively, in the data packet header.
+Then insert the relevant information from the Info Fields and Hop Fields into the corresponding `InfoFields` and `Hopfields` in the data packet header.
 3. Each 8-byte Info Field `InfoField` in the packet header contains the updatable `Acc` field as well as a Peering flag `P` and a Construction Direction flag `C` (see also [](#inffield)).
 As a next step in the path initialization process, the source MUST correctly set the flags and the `Acc` field of all `InfoFields` included in the path, according to the following rules:

-   **Note:** As already stated above, the type of segment is not visible directly in the forwarding path but can be inferred from flags and other information.
-See also [](#process-router).

-   - The Construction Direction flag `C` MUST be set to "1" whenever the corresponding segment is traversed in construction direction, i.e., for down-path segments and potentially for core-segments.
-It MUST be set to "0" for up-path segments and "reversed" core-segments.
+   - The Construction Direction flag `C` MUST be set to "1" whenever the corresponding segment is traversed in construction direction, i.e., for down-path segments and potentially for core segments.
+It MUST be set to "0" for up-path segments and "reversed" core segments.
-   - The Peering flag `P` MUST be set to "1" for up- and down-segments if, and only if, the path contains a peering Hop Field.
+   - The Peering flag `P` MUST be set to "1" for up-segments and down-segments if the path contains a peering Hop Field.
-   - The field `Acc` field is an updatable field.
-It is used to compute the MAC over the current Hop Field.
-The value of the field `Acc` field corresponds to the value of the Accumulator Acc<sub>i</sub> for AS<sub>i</sub>.
-It is initialized based on the location of the sender in relation to path construction.

-   The following `InfoField` settings are possible, based on the following possible use cases:
+   The following `InfoField` settings are possible, based on the following use cases:

-   - **Use case 1** <br> The path segment is traversed in construction direction and includes no peering Hop Field.
+   - **Case 1** <br> The path segment is traversed in construction direction and includes no peering Hop Field.
 It starts at the *i*-th AS of the full segment discovered in beaconing.
 In this case:

      - The Peering flag `P` = "0"
      - The Construction Direction flag `C` = "1"
      - The value of the `Acc` = Acc<sub>i</sub>.
 For more details, see [](#def-acc).

-   - **Use case 2** <br> The path segment is traversed in construction direction and includes a peering Hop Field (which is the first Hop Field of the segment).
+   - **Case 2** <br> The path segment is traversed in construction direction and includes a peering Hop Field (which is the first Hop Field of the segment).
 It starts at the *i*-th AS of the full segment discovered in beaconing.
 In this case:

      - The Peering flag `P` = "1"
      - The Construction Direction flag `C` = "1"
      - The value of the `Acc` = Acc<sub>i+1</sub>.
 For more details, see [](#def-acc).

-   - **Use case 3** <br> The path segment is traversed against construction direction.
+   - **UCase 3** <br> The path segment is traversed against construction direction.
 The full segment has "n" hops.
 In this case:

      - The Peering flag `P` = "0" or "1" (depending on whether the last Hop Field in the up-segment is a peering Hop Field)
      - The Construction Direction flag `C` = "0"